shiba24/rlLib/README.md

 Reinforcement learning
 ======

 Introduction (Q learning) to application (Deep Q Network) of reinforcement learning.
+(Now ongoing, although codes in this repository were completed.)

 ## Requirements
 ### Q-learning